First and Second Order Asymptotics in Covert Communication: Covert communications with generic covertness quasi-metric

 \begin{remark} \modified{The extra factor $\E[P_Y]{\frac{P_Y(Y)}{Q_Y(Y)}}$ in \eqref{eq:epsilon2-bound}, which does not appear in \cite[Theorem 18]{Polyanskiy2010}, is the penalty of using $Q_Y$ instead of the ``true'' probability distribution of $Y$, $P_Y$, in the definition of $F_{XY|Q_Y}$.
-These sub-optimal bounds yield the same first- and second-order asymptotics for covert communications, although they can certainly be improved for a finite-length analysis; this choice of $Q_Y$, however, simplifies our calculations.} \end{remark}
+This sub-optimal bound yields the same first- and second-order asymptotics for covert communications, although it could certainly be improved for a finite-length analysis; this choice , however, simplifies our calculations.} \end{remark}

 Next, we develop one-shot channel resolvability results.
 In our proofs, we treat the distance between induced output distribution and the desired distribution as a function of independently generated codewords, which allows us to prove a super-exponential concentration inequality in Lemma~\ref{lm:ch_resolve_p} using \modified{McDiarmid}'s Theorem.
-This may be viewed as an alternative approach to~\cite{Cuff2015} and we recall this concentration inequality below for convenience.
+This may be viewed as an alternative \editt{and more direct} approach to~\cite{Cuff2015} and we recall this concentration inequality below for convenience.

 \begin{theorem}[McDiarmid's Theorem] Let $\textbf{X} \eqdef (X_1, \cdots, X_n)$ be a sequence of independent random variables defined on $\mathcal{X}$.
 Furthermore, suppose $g:\mathcal{X}^n\to \mathbb{R}$ is a function satisfying